mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

 ## Create-StoredProcedures #Branch
 This branch contains the stored procedures themselves.
 This blog explains the creation of stored procedures in detail, while there is a small explanation of the stored procedure creation inside of each.sql file located within this branch.
 There are four stored procedures to save, update, and read the data in the [User] table.
-Stored procedures can be explained as follows:
+Stored procedures can be explained as follows: <br><br>
+These stored procedures can be seen in the [dbo] folder in the repository.
 <ul>
   <li><b>Get_AllUsers</b></li>
   This stored procedure is used to get the details of all of the users in the table.
 That means if there are 100 users in the table, Details